chrissbarr/PicoPrint-Bootloader/README.md

 This bootloader allows for easier firmware updates via the DFU protocol.
 The current bootloader behaviour is:

 1. On power-up, the status LED will pulse once to indicate that the bootloader has initialised.
 2. The bootloader will then attempt to enter DFU mode.
-At this point, it will enumerate as a DFU device on the host computer.
+If connected, it will enumerate as a DFU device on the host computer.
+If not connected, it will skip DFU mode.
 3. Once in DFU mode, the status LED will pulse constantly.
 The bootloader will behave as follows:
    1. If there is no user application loaded into flash, stay in DFU mode until one has been downloaded.
    2. If the BUTTON_PIN (internal pullup) was held low on startup, stay in DFU mode until a download has been completed.